Rotating planets in Newtonian gravity

-Our model of a planet is an isolated system with a liquid or solid core in thermodynamic equilibrium with a gaseous atmosphere, in a stationary, rotating state and described by the action (1.1).
-In the simplest case it consists of a single substance in two phases.
+Our model of a planet is an isolated system with a liquid or solid core in thermodynamic equilibrium with a gaseous atmosphere, in a stationary, rotating state and described by the Lagrangian (1.11).
+It consists of a single substance in two phases.
 The condition of thermodynamic equilibrium at the phase boundary is that the pressure $p$, the temperature and the chemical potential $\mu$ be continuous across the surface.
 In the case of a thin atmosphere this implies that the pressure and the chemical potential are constant on the surface.
-The surface is thus a locus of the function - see Eq.(1.4) -
+The surface is thus a locus of the function $K + \varphi$; see Eq.(1.16).

-We have chosen the Newtonian expression for the attractive gravitational potential.
+We are using the Newtonian approximation for the attractive gravitational potential.
 It is an expedient shortcut of the present treatment, as in the simplest version of the traditional approach, and one that we hope to remove later.
-It is a valid approximation so long as the departure from spherical symmetry is small.
+It may be a valid approximation so long as the departure from spherical symmetry is small.

 This model should be appropriate for Earth and Mars and possibly for the frozen planets Neptune and Uranus, less so for the gaseous planets.
-To determine the appropriate velocity fields we begin by examining the simplest solutions.
+To determine the appropriate velocity fields we begin by examining the simplest solutions. \b

 If the velocity is irrotational, and $\dot{\vec X}$ = 0; then the shape is determined by